cybercom-finland/hacking-great-3/t3-communist-ai/index.md

 It takes a long time (several hours or so) to get reasonably long wave forms, but intermediate results can be interesting to look at.

+You can generate a sound sample using a command `python generate.py`.
+Check also the parameters for the model in the file `params.py`.
+Note that in generation the model related parameters need to be identical to the parameters of the trained model for the snapshot restoration to work.
+You can play with the temperature parameter freely.

-The repository will contain a set of pre-generated waveforms for different seed signals (TODO), so you can skip this step.
+The repository will contain a set of pre-generated waveforms for different seed signals and temperatures, so you can skip this step.

 Generating a few steps of a sample will look like something like this plotting the resultant data in Octave using the `plot_generation.m` Octave script.